NCEAS/metacat/helm/README.md

 can be found in the [MetacatUI README](https://github.com/NCEAS/metacatui/tree/develop/helm#readme).

 If you wish to disable the subchart altogether, set `global.includeMetacatUi: false` and provide your own MetacatUI installation. deployed separately.
+Note that you can use the values in `global.metacatUiIngressBackend` to configure the ingress for your separate MetacatUI installation;
+see the documentation in [Values.yaml](./Values.yaml) for details.

 ## Persistence